 2006/2007 The year 2006 is the year with the highest number of visitors at Wilhelma so far.
 More than 2.1 million people have come to the zoological and botanical gardens.

 2007 The decision has been taken in the architecture competition.
 The Architects' Bureau Hascher and Jehle is commissioned to plan and construct the Compound for African Apes.
-Costs are expected to be 13 million Euros.
-Earliest begin of construction: spring 2008.
+The first polar bear of Wilhelma named Wilbär is born.